|

 Appearance

-It can be a long wait for peppers to ripen up.
+It can be a long wait for peppers to fully ripen up.
 However, you won’t mind waiting with candy cane peppers.
 The unripe pods are beautiful, with vertical streaks of white and green.
 The stems are sometimes white as well, making for some truly picturesque peppers.

 Candy cane peppers at different ripeness